derekYankie/derekYankie-app.github.io/README.md

 # To Do App 🌐 📝
-## Powered by React, GitHub pages &amp; GitHub actions
+## Powered by React, GitHub Pages &amp; GitHub Actions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).